Chief Judge Diana Moreland

 • For those professional guardians with 10+ years’ experience, fees are capped at $125.00 per hour.

-The Petition for Guardian’s Fees must indicate the professional guardian’s number of years of experience in guardianship matters.
+The Petition for Guardian’s Fees MUST indicate the professional guardian’s number of years of experience in guardianship matter.

 Requests for Hourly Fees in Excess of Court Approved Rate: Effective July 10, 2023

-In an effort to strive for consistency, fees for non-professional guardians will be set at $30 per hour for non-relatives, and $15 per hour for relatives.
-An exception would be if written consents are provided from all potential beneficiaries.
+Non-Professional Guardian Fees: To strive for consistency, fees for non-professional guardians will be set at $30 per hour for non-relatives, and $15 per hour for relatives.
+An exception would be if written consents were provided from all potential beneficiaries.
 The consent must include language reflecting that the beneficiary is aware that the guardian is charging more than the usual court approved rate of either $30 or $15 per hour, as appropriate.
 Each time a petition for fees for a guardian is submitted reflecting an increased hourly rate, the attorney should attach a copy of the original consent(s) to allow that determination to be made without reviewing the court file.
 (The consent only needs to be obtained once at the time of the filing of the first petition for fees.)